 My work, at its core, is about coping with the discomfort and vulnerability of being alive.
-My point of entry is the range of coping mechanisms that humans have developed in order to feel okay in the world.
+My point of entry is the range of coping mechanisms that people have developed in order to feel okay in the world.
 I perform rituals and habitual behaviours designed to assuage the various anxieties and indignities that I, and those around me, bump up against on a regular basis.
-The mundane, deadpan tone speaks to how these practices work for people and how they might fall short.
+The mundane, deadpan tone I employ speaks to how these practices work for people and how they might fall short.
 As such, I toe the line between delusion and magic, futility and agency, doubt and hope.